maelgangloff/maelgangloff/README.md

 ![](https://github-profile-trophy.vercel.app/?username=maelgangloff&theme=radical&no-frame=false&no-bg=true&margin-w=4)

 ## 💰 You can help me by Donating
-If you have too much money or just want to help me make the world of tomorrow a better place, you are free to make a donation (it will probably end up in the purchase of a packet of pasta😉).
+If you have too much money or just want to help me make the world of tomorrow a better place, you are free to make a donation (it will probably end up in the purchase of a packet of pasta 😉).

 [![BuyMeACoffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://buymeacoffee.com/maelgangloff)
 [![PayPal](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://paypal.me/maelgangloff)